PiRAT4/github-cli/README.md

 # GitHub CLI

-`gh` is GitHub on the command line.
-It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with `git` and your code.
+`gh` is GitHub on the command line and this is a port for OpenBSD](https://www.openbsd.org).

 For more information please visit [https://cli.github.com](https://cli.github.com).